 The DT880 by contrast is marketed as a studio headphone and does actually fit the profile of one incredibly well.

-Highlights: Amazing Soundstage and detail retrieval.
+- Highlights: Amazing Soundstage and detail retrieval.
 Incredible spacing and depth.
-Very natural sound.
+Very natural but crisp sound.

 If you want to thumb your nose up at everyone while you listen to your old records, grab one today!
 Lol.